pwsafrica/pwsafrica.github.io/pages/7_projects.md

 At the end of the workshop, we're not going to teach you anything new.
 What's the point in cramming more in if you're never given the chance to solve interesting problems with what you know?

-Tom, Ben and Sofiat have put together three projects to test your understanding of Python, and to give you some lovely meaty problems that should be fun to work on.
+Tom, Ben, Sofiat and Fionnuala have put together projects to test your understanding of Python, and to give you some lovely meaty problems that should be fun to work on.

 ## Designing and implementing your own language
 <!-- Tom's project description -->